-- Resource managers give access to compute resource - Takes in a resource request (job) on login node - Finds appropriate resource and assigns you a priority number - Positions your job in a queue based on the priority assigned. - Starts running jobs until it cannot run more jobs with what is available. - Newer jobs coming in can have a higher priority as It follows a complex calculation for priority number
+- As a user, you interact with the scheduler and/or resource manager whenever you submit a job, or query on the status of your jobs or the whole cluster, or seek to manage your jobs. - > Resource managers give access to compute resource - Takes in a resource request (job) on login node - Finds appropriate resource and assigns you a priority number - Positions your job in a queue based on the priority assigned. - Starts running jobs until it cannot run more jobs with what is available.